 - Spoofed in X-Wing: Iron Fist when Warlord Zsinj tells General Melvar never to say the name of the town New Oldtown again because it annoys him.
 After which, Melvar calls it "the town-whose-name-is-nevermore-to-be-said".

-- A Blackadder the Third episode parodies the superstition about the trope name-avoider:
+- The Blackadder the Third episode "Sense and Senility" parodies the superstition about the trope name-avoider, adding in pat-a-cake, hand-twirling and nose-twisting:

-Mossop & Keanrick: Aahhhhh.
-Hot potato, off his drawers, Puck will make amends.
-Ohhh.
+Mossop & Keanrick: Aahhhhh!
+Hot potato, off with his drawers, Puck will make amends.
+Ooh.

-Blackadder: Good lord, you mean you have to do that every time I say "Macbeth"?
+Blackadder: Oh, you mean you have to do that every time I say "Macbeth"?

-Mossop & Keanrick: Aahhhhh.
-Hot potato, off his drawers, Puck will make amends.
+Mossop & Keanrick: Aahhhhh!
+Hot potato, off with his drawers, Puck will make amends.
 Owwww.

 Mossop: Will you please stop saying that.
 Always call it the "Scottish Play".